The Bankrate promise

 How to choose a secured business credit card

 Want to build your credit with the three major credit reporting agencies?
 Make sure the issuer reports to them.
-Because most business cards review consumer credit reports as a contingency for qualification, making sure your credit file is filled with positive data will be essential for ensuring that your options are open in the future.
+Because most business cards review consumer credit reports as a contingency for qualification, making sure your credit file is filled with positive data will be essential for ensuring your options are open in the future.

 How to use a secured business credit card

 In the event you fall behind and cannot make your payments, contact the credit card issuer immediately.
 You may be able to work out a plan so that you keep the account in good standing.
-If you do not pay as agreed, the issuer can claim the amount that’s owed from the cash held in deposit.
+If you do not pay as agreed, the issuer can claim the amount that’s owed from the cash held as the deposit.